kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 So, now we've learned about Eventarc and how to transfer events from Cloud Firestore to Cloud Run function written in Dart.

-We've already known about how to build Flutter app in Dart, and just use Firebase Client SDK to use Cloud Firestore, so we've learned almost everything we need to know about.
+So we've learned almost everything we need to know about today.

 But...